Mapleton-Fall Creek, Indianapolis: Today

-MFC residents have access to several thoroughfares (Fall Creek Parkway, Meridian Street, and Central Avenue), as well as IndyGo bus routes, the Monon Trail, and the Fall Creek Trail.
+Residents have access to several thoroughfares (Fall Creek Parkway, Meridian Street, and Central Avenue), as well as IndyGo bus routes, the Monon Trail, and the Fall Creek Trail.
 Most recently, the process of gentrification has begun to attract professionals who take advantage of the neighborhood's character, housing stock, and proximity to the city center.

 Mapleton-Fall Creek is adjacent to the Butler-Tarkington, Meridian-Kessler, Fall Creek Place, and Crown Hill neighborhoods.